-Apples have always been at the heart of Luscombe.
-Cider has been pressed and fermented on site since the twelfth century.
-Traditionally, workers were paid, at least in part, with cider – up to a rather generous five gallons in the summer.
-That’s how things were done here right up until the 1970s.
+Apples have been grown and cider pressed on the Luscombe Farm since the Twelfth Century.
+Traditionally workers were paid, at least in part with cider, up to a rather generous five gallons in the summer.
+This was the way things were done round here right up until the 1970s.

 The Luscombe family emigrated to the New World

 The David family arrived at Luscombe and Julian David opened the next chapter in the Luscombe story.

 Julian had the romantic dream to rejuvenate the cider company and use the old stone farm buildings to create great cider with the master cider maker Jonny Nance.

 Luscombe Cider earned First Prize and Reserve Champion at the Devon County Show.

 Gabriel David, son of Julian, returned from a four year spell in Sicily to take over the cider business and to bring craft soft drinks ideas to a waning cider business.
 Every drink was, and still is today, entirely free from concentrates, additives, preservatives, colourings, artificial flavourings or enhancers.

 Luscombe gains organic accreditation from the Soil Association.
 The first drinks brand in the UK to gain this highly regarded certification.